lsst/dp0-3_lsst_io/data-products-dp0-3/data-simulation-dp0-3.rst

 Synthetic object populations
 ============================

-We include 91% of the S3M catalog (see below for details) and 12,148 simulated interstellar objects in the simulation.
+We include 91% of the S3M catalog (see “Combining real and synthetic moving objects” for details) and 12,148 simulated interstellar objects in the simulation.
 24% (3.2 million) of the S3M objects and 20% (2,429) of the ISOs are detected and appear in the catalog.

-Objects were simulated in two color classes: S and C, with colors and slope parameters as shown in table 1.
-[You can find object color class at X].
+Objects were simulated in two color classes: S and C (silicaceous and carbonaceous, see [] for more details), with colors and slope parameters as shown in table 1.

 +-------+------+------+-----+-----+-----+-----+-----+